killerstorm/rell/doc/guide/modules.rst

 There is a main module which is specified when starting a Rell application.
 Only the main module and all modules imported by it (directly or indirectly) are active.

-When a module is active, its operations and queries can be invoked, and tables for its classes and objects are added to the database on initialization.
+When a module is active, its operations and queries can be invoked, and tables for its entities and objects are added to the database on initialization.

 --------------